sicmutils/sicmutils/README.md

        (U r))))
 ```

-We can see a few things from this example. `L-central-polar` wants to compute
+We can see a few things from this example. `L-central-polar` wants to
-a Lagrangian for a point mass `m` in a potential field `U`.
-In Scheme, it's
+compute a Lagrangian for a point mass `m` in a potential field `U`.
+In
-possible to specify currying at the function site: `(L-central-polar m U)`
+Scheme, it's possible to specify currying at the site of a function's
-returns a function of the `local` tuple (a sequence of time, generalized
+definition: `(L-central-polar m U)` returns a function of the `local`
+tuple (a sequence of time, generalized coordinates, and generalized
-coordinates, and generalized velocities).
-We don't have that syntax in Clojure,
+velocities).
+We don't have that syntax in Clojure, but instead have
-but instead have something even more useful: argument destructuring.
-We can
+something even more useful: argument destructuring.
+We can pick out
-pick out exactly the coordinates of the local tuple components directly.
+exactly the coordinates we want out of the local tuple components
+directly.

-While function definitions cannot be typed directly from the book, function
+While function definitions cannot be typed directly from the book,
-applications in Clojure and Scheme are the same.
-The following works in
+function applications in Clojure and Scheme are the same.
+The
-both systems:
+following works in both systems:

 ```clojure
 (((Lagrange-equations (L-central-polar 'm (literal-function 'U)))